Cormac McCarthy Conference 2014

 - comparisons to the treatment of landscape in Australian fiction by writers like Patrick White, Miles Franklin, Thea Astley, Peter Carey, Henry Lawson, Julia Leigh, Thomas Keneally, Tim Winton, et al.

-We welcome expressions of interest across a wide range of themes and disciplines, including, but not limited to those listed above.
-Given that the conference focuses on an American author, but will be taking place on Australian shores, we especially encourage abstracts on the geographical spaces of the two countries as they are represented in literature.
+Given that the conference focuses on an American author, but will be taking place on Australian shores the organisers of this conference are particularly interested in the geographical spaces of the two countries as they are represented in literature.

 The conference will feature keynote presentations by Rick Wallach, David Holloway, Stacey Peebles, Petra Mundik and Steven Frye.